Facts about George Bush

 George Prescott Bush Biography

-George P. Bush married a law school classmate, Amanda Williams, on 7 August 2004.
-They have two sons, Prescott Walker (b.
-2013) and Jack (b.
-2015)… George Prescott Bush (and now his son as well) share a name with his great-grandfather, Prescott Bush… According to an April 18, 2000 article in the New York Times, “In 1988, when he was 12, [George P.] was an unwitting participant in a short-lived hullabaloo about the way his grandfather, then the vice president, introduced him and his two Mexican-American siblings to President Reagan.
+George P. Bush has a younger sister and a brother: Noelle Bush (b.
+1977) and John Bush, Jr. (known as Jebby, b.
+1983)… George P. Bush married a law school classmate, Amanda Williams, on August 7, 2004.
+They have two sons, Prescott Walker Bush (b.
+2013) and Jack Bush (b.
+2015)… George Prescott Bush (and now his son as well) share a name with his great-grandfather, Prescott Bush… George P. Bush was arrested for burglary when he was 18 years old.
+He was arrested “for breaking into the house of a girlfriend in the Killian area of Miami… Police were said to have drawn up a report in which he was accused of burglary and ‘criminal mischief,’ having driven his four-wheel-drive vehicle over two front lawns in the affluent suburb” according to a 2000 report in The Telegraph.
+Bush was not formally charged because the girl’s parents declined to press charges… According to an April 18, 2000 article in the New York Times, “In 1988, when he was 12, [George P.] was an unwitting participant in a short-lived hullabaloo about the way his grandfather, then the vice president, introduced him and his two Mexican-American siblings to President Reagan.
 Vice President Bush affectionately called them ‘the little brown ones.’”